sourcefuse/arc-saas/services/subscription-service/README.md

 - Feature: Represents a general capability or functionality offered in your plans.
 - FeatureValues: This model associates features with specific plans and allows configuration of their values.

+## Prerequisite
+Authentication and authorization are implemented on each API endpoint.
+You can build the authentication service using the [@sourceloop/authentication-service](https://www.npmjs.com/package/@sourceloop/authentication-service).

+Note: For a basic setup, you can use symmetric encryption with Cognito.
+You can also refer to the [sandbox](https://github.com/sourcefuse/arc-saas-sandbox)

 ## Installation

 Install Subscription service using `npm`;